Loulaan/MSES/README.md

 ```

 # Training
-Any information that you may need to train placed also [here](https://github.com/ultralytics/yolov3) as well as the way to use this software to `transfer-learning`, `resume training` and ect.
+Any information that you may need to train placed also [here](https://github.com/ultralytics/yolov3) as well as the way to use this software to `transfer-learning`, `resume training` etc.

 # Inference